 What?
-You say you want to know why my map doesn't include places like Sun City or Ahwatukee?
-That's because they are neither cities nor are they towns.
-A community that doesn't appear on my map might be a county island, an urban village, or even a master-planned community.
-They might have significant populations or geographical areas, but they are not incorporated into cities or towns at this time.
+You say you want to know why the map doesn't include places such as Sun City or Ahwatukee?
+That's because they are neither cities nor towns.
+A community that doesn't appear on the map might be a county island, an urban village, or even a master-planned community.
+It may indeed have a significant population or geographical area, but it is not incorporated into a city or town at this time.